cybergu0ck/notes/engineering/software-engineering/version-control/git/04-remote-repositories.md

   git checkout -b <local-branch-name> <remote_name>/<remote-branch-name> # git checkout -b bugfix1.2 origin/bugfix1.2
   ```

+  - Note that the name of the local branch and the remote branch in the above case must be same, else a new branch will be created in remote repo when the changes are pushed.

 - To push update to the remote branch

   ```bash